 If you like to think about your problems in a structured manner and then develop skills and techniques to gain more control in managing and addressing your difficulties, this approach may suit you.

-There are many different forms of psychotherapy and at KlearMinds in addition to the therapies listed above, we also integrate a range of approaches noted below, to enable clients to make changes which are lasting, as quickly as possible.
+At KlearMinds in addition to the therapies listed above, we also integrate a range of approaches noted below, to enable clients to make changes which are lasting, as quickly as possible.

 This approach views you and therapist as equal partners in the psychotherapeutic relationship, and considers you as the expert on your experience whilst the therapist is expert in theories of understanding and working with psychological difficulties.
 This view underpins all of our work.